 Both GHB and GBL have the potential for addiction, mainly if the substances are used frequently for weeks or months.
 Even two weeks of daily use can result in dependence, which tends to result in intense cravings, depressed mood, insomnia, and anxiety, unless the person uses the drug every few hours.
 These effects are related to withdrawal and are often unpleasant enough to compel the person to use more.

 It is vital to understand that once a person is dependent on GBL/GHB, stopping use abruptly or “cold turkey” can result in severe health risks and even death.
 If a user experiences withdrawal symptoms such as feeling shaky, sweaty or anxious when they quit using the drugs, medical attention should be sought immediately.
 Other symptoms of withdrawal include insomnia, and, more seriously, confusion, delirium, and hallucinations.

 For those who abuse GHB or the GBL drug, medical detox and behavioral therapy intended to treat addiction are often required.
 Recovery in Tune offers programs that include these services, as well as others essential for recovery, including counseling, group support, and aftercare planning.

 Also, people who abuse drugs like GHB and GBL often abuse other substances, such as opioids or alcohol.
-Our programs address substance abuse, as well as other co-occurring mental health disorders that contribute to or are exacerbated by addiction.
+Our program addresses substance abuse, as well as co-occurring mental health disorders for a comprehensive treatment approach.

-If you are ready to take the first step toward long-lasting happiness and wellness, we urge you to contact us and discover how we can help!
+If you are ready to take the first step toward long-lasting happiness and wellness, we urge you to contact us.
+Discover how we can help!